Ahzobeiri/Physionet-2023_python_example_explanation/README.md

             checksums.append(checksum)
             channels.append(channel)
 ```
-consider the above code and the following pictures from the **0284_001_004_EEG.hea** record:
+consider the above code and the following pictures from the **0284_001_004_EEG.hea** record.
 The code first initializes various variables and lists that will store information for each signal described in the header:

-First line: contains the `record_name`, `num_signals`, `sampling_frequency`, and `num_samples`.
+*First line*: contains the `record_name`, `num_signals`, `sampling_frequency`, and `num_samples`.
 For example, for the record which its picture is shown below, we have:
 `record_name` = "0284_001_004_EEG" ;  `num_signals` = 19 ;  `sampling_frequency` = 500 Hz ;  `num_samples` = 1578500 (1578500/500 = 3157s = 52 min which is confirming the #Start time: 4:07:23, and #End time: 4:59:59)

 Subsequent lines: If the line does not start with '#' and is not empty, the first component is `signal_file`